In this section

 Deponent — the person who signs an affidavit.

 Evidence — these are the facts that a court decides a case on.
 Evidence can be presented verbally to the court or in the form of an affidavit.
 Most of your evidence is presented in an affidavit when you apply to the court to remove a disqualification.

 Filing — the process whereby documents are accepted by a court and often this is evidenced by the court stamping its seal on the filed document.

-Magistrate – the magistrate is the person who will judge your case.
-They exercise control over the magistrates court and make all findings about law and fact.
+Magistrate — the magistrate is the person who will hear and decide your case.
+They exercise control over the Magistrates Court and make all findings about law and fact.

 Police prosecutor — the police officer who presents the evidence in court.